Upcoming Admin Column Pro Features

-This month we have been working on some cool improvements and features.
+This month we have been working on some cool improvements with new Admin Column Pro features.

 Different screen sizes